 Scholarship Programs for Bilingual Candidates

-Scholarships are available for candidates who are fluent in English and a second language, based on DOE need, in the following areas:
+Scholarships are available for candidates who are fluent in English and a second language, based on NYCPS need, in the following areas:

 - Bilingual Speech-Language Pathology